yancyribbens/yancylol/_posts/2021-11-23-the-into-method-and-error-handling-in-Rust.markdown

   }
 {% endhighlight %}

-After implementing the above example, calling into() on a type lettre::transport::smtp::Error will result in a varient `AppErr::SmtpError(lettre::transport::smtp::Error)` of type `AppErr`.
+After implementing the above example, calling into() on a type lettre::transport::smtp::Error will result in a variant `AppErr::SmtpError(lettre::transport::smtp::Error)` of type `AppErr`.

 <a class="credit" href="https://m4rw3r.github.io/rust-questionmark-operator"> Example credit </a>